 DevOps professionals and IT executives.

-The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations is based on over 25,000 data points collected over 5 years of research.
+The DevOps Handbook: How to Create World-Class Agility, Reliability and Security in Technology Organizations is based on over 25,000 data points collected over 5 years of research.
 This book is considered one of the masterpieces in the DevOps industry by experts.
-So, reading it, you will have deep insights behind DevOps and how it drives success in leading enterprise IT organizations.
-The author use 40 case studies from organizations such as Etsy, Google and Facebook to describe the implementation of DevOps principles.
+So, reading it, you will have deep insights into DevOps and how it drives success in leading enterprise IT organizations.
+The author use 40 case studies from organizations such as Etsy, Google, and Facebook to describe the implementation of DevOps principles.

 Moreover, the book provides a guideline on getting started with DevOps SDLC strategies as seen in complex enterprise IT environments.
 The author also discusses a wide range of common challenges for these organizations as they evolve their IT as DevOps-centric organizations.